 Applicants must be graduating high school seniors residing in Cummington, MA and must have already been accepted by any accredited two or four year institution.

-1) Applicants must submit an original research paper/project (minimum of 5 typed pages) about an aspect of the history of Cummington from early native American settlements up to 2014.
+1) Applicants must submit an original research paper/project (minimum of 5 typed pages), or recorded interview, or multimedia presentation about an aspect of the history of Cummington.

 2) Applicants must provide an official transcript of their scholastic record.

 3) Applicants must provide a copy of their college acceptance letter.